Any Gun Can Play Review

 The bounty hunter (Hilton) accidentally witnesses a train robbery, masterminded by the fourth outlaw he was trailing, a Mexican bandit called Monetero (Roland).
 The gang members fall out among themselves and the bounty hunter starts having second thoughts about killing Monetero.
 Instead of killing him, he saves his life when he’s arrested by the army, in the hope that the man will lead him to the stash of gold that was stolen during the robbery.
 They're joined by a treacherous bank employee (Byrnes) who is in possession of a part of the medallion that reveals the whereabouts of the treasure.

 With three men vying for a hidden treasure and different parts of information - when pieced together - leading to the hiding place, the film rips off the famous premise of The Good, the Bad and the Ugly (*1).
 It actually freely borrows from several illustrious predecessors, but it's all done with a wink of the eye and without any possible disrespect.
 The wonderful opening scene is one of the best in-jokes the genre has to offer.
 In spite of this spoofy opening and some tongue-in-cheek humour, the first half of the movie is still pretty violent, with a bloody assault on the train and some cynical behaviour of the bandits.
 It's only halfway through that the movie takes its comical turn with a hilarious fistfight between Byrnes and Hilton (in his underwear!).
-The script takes enough turns to keep your attention, even though Castellari has a tendency to over-elaborate the action sequences.
+Director Castellari keeps up the pace, but has a tendency to over-elaborate the action sequences.
 A good example is a chase scene on a market place that begins well with some heavy punches launched, but ends up with Byrnes using trampolines to escape from his persecutors.

 - 1) Apparently the magnificent Italian title (which reads as I go, I’ll kill (him) and I’ll return) was taken from a line spoken by Tuco in the Italian language version.
 See: Marco Giusti, Dizionario Del Western All'Italiana, and: Kevin Grant, Any Gun Can Play, p.
 85. Kevin clearly preferred the English title ...